stevesojan/Osdag.exe/README.md

 ## NOTE

-When generating a PDF of a design within Osdag that is unsafe or not following the standard protocol of the design (in many manners such as material, section, etc.), even if the PDF is generated successfully in the location set by the user, it results in a dialog box that says “Latex Creation Error”.
+When generating a PDF of a design within Osdag that is unsafe or not following the standard protocol of the design (in any manners such as material, section, etc.), even if the PDF is generated successfully in the location set by the user, it results in a dialog box that says “Latex Creation Error”.

 ## Ambiguities & Steps Taken to Resolve